NCERT Book Solutions Class 7 Geography Chapter 6

 (iv) In which part of the world are tropical deciduous forests found?

 Answer: Tropical deciduous forests, also known as the monsoon forests are found in regions that experience seasonal changes.
 These areas include India, northern Australia and America.

 (v) In which climatic conditions are citrus fruits cultivated?

 Answer: Citrus fruits are grown in regions marked for hot, dry summers and mild rainy winters.
-These citrus fruits involve oranges, figs, olives and grapes.
+These citrus fruits include oranges, figs, olives and grapes.